-As already mentioned, the CMYK color space has a smaller gamut than the RGB color space (there are exceptions in the turquoise-blue area).
+As already mentioned, the CMYK color space in many color ranges has a smaller gamut than the RGB color space (there are exceptions in the turquoise-blue range).
 This makes itself felt especially when particularly intense colors are to be reproduced in the print.